Thoothukudi violence: Rally and Police firing on 22 May

 On 22 May morning the people from coastal area started marching to the collector's office from the Our Lady of Snows church around 10 am.
 Police tried to stop the crowd at the church, but the crowd were determined to march.
-Media persons were beaten up by the crowd and one of them got a hand fractured.
-Camera of one press photographers was damaged.
-In spite of picketing on the way, crowd swelled as the march progressed.
 Meanwhile, police had barricaded roads near the villages close to Sterlite, and as a result, a majority of the original protestors — villagers from Kumareddiyapuram and its neighbouring areas — could not reach the protest site at all.
 An argument started between the police and the protesters in front of the first barricade after some protesters asked them why they were siding with the Sterlite, the police started to lathi Charge against the people after seeing that they were uncompromising.

 Another section of protesters, joined the attention seeking protest at the SAV ground, but later joined the rally for besieging the collector's office by seeing the larger crowd in it.
 At VVD traffic signal, a four-road junction in the Tamizh Salai, about 6 km from the Collectors office, police stopped them with barricades.
 The crowd was about 5000-10000 as per various sources.
 The police started lathi charging, but the crowd proceeded to Collectors office.
 Several protesters said that the police let loose two huge bulls at the protesters in an attempt to disperse the protesters.
-The crowd pelted stones and hurled footwears at the police who were wearing protective gears.
+Following the lathi Charge by police, the crowd pelted stones and hurled footwears at the police who were wearing protective gears.
 One police van was pushed down, when the police retreated.
-Police tried another attempt to stop the crowd near Third Mile bridge on the Palayamkottai Road and tear gas was used to quell the rioting mob, which continued to regroup.
+Police tried another attempt to stop the crowd near Third Mile bridge on the Palayamkottai road, and tear gas was used to quell the rioting mob, which continued to regroup.
 An explosive substance was thrown at the police.
 The mob torched two police vehicles near P&T Colony and torched few bikes stationed beneath the bridge connecting Thoothukudi-Madurai national highways.